Designture/Connexa/README.md

 # Connexa

 Connexa is a library which aims to create an abstraction to the WebSockets layer in order to simplify the usage for the Dart developers.
-The code is much similar to [Socket.IO][socketio].
+The Connexa usage is much similar and protocol compatible with [Socket.IO][socketio].

 ## More Information